Moving To Spain: Where To Start?

 2. Loads of Bureaucratic Processes

-A tourist can stay in Spain for up to 300 days without a being a resident.
 As you will be moving to Spain for studying, working or retiring, you will need to apply for a NIE (Número de Identificación de Extranjero – Foreigner Identification Number).
 Even if you don’t need a visa to stay in Spain, you might want to consider getting a NIE and Empadronamiento.
 These make you a legal resident in Spain and are necessary for employment and other matters.
 In some cases, you can start the application by visiting the Spanish Embassy in your country, but you will still need to pay a visit to the Foreign Immigration Office upon arrival.
 Make sure you ask for an appointment quickly, as sometime it can take weeks before you actually get a slot.

 3. Culture & Language Shock